heutelbeck/sapl-demos/sapl-demo-filterchain/README.md

 # Tutorial  sapl-demo-filterchain

-This demo shows how to filter incoming Requests with a Policy Enforcement Filter that uses Sapl Policies.
+This demo shows how to filter incoming Requests with a Policy Enforcement Filter (PEF) that uses Sapl Policies.
+If you use the Policy Enforcement Filter, it is a Policy Enforcement Point (PEP) of your Application.
+The PFE sends first creates a request for the `SAPLAuthorizator`, which gets a `Response` from the Policy Decision Point (PDP) and then does the advice and obligation handling and the mapping.

 ## Tutorial for using the Policy Enforcement Filter